© 2020 caves caravan park. All rights reserved

 “People would fly halfway across the globe for this”

 Only open Saturdays and Sundays for breakfast this place is a real treat.
-With impressive art sculptures, a honey tasting station and chooks wandering around Barnyard provides a lovely setting for a slow breakfast and is only a 2-minute drive away from Caves Caravan Park!
+With impressive art sculptures, a honey tasting station and chooks wandering around Barnyard provides a lovely setting for a brunch and is only a 2-minute drive away from Caves Caravan Park!
 After breaky, drive a few more minutes down the road and explore Canal Rocks.
 If you’re feeling adventurous park at Canal Rocks and walk to The Aquarium, a natural rock pool protected from the ocean but big enough to swim around, snorkel and check out the marine life.
 Ask the office for more information on how to get there.

-Although located in the heart of Dunsborough town it feels like an oasis here.
+Located in the heart of Dunsborough town it feels like an oasis here.
 With plenty of options on where to sit they can cater for big groups no problem.
 The place has a relaxed vibe where you feel you can take your time and read the paper or work on your laptop and not feel the burning eyes of ‘are you still here? time to move on’.
 Only downside is if you’ve come to work remotely, they don’t have wifi.
-Daily muffins are on point*.
+Daily muffins are on point.
 Afterwards wander the streets of Dunsborough and its many stores with the latest fashion, gifts and homewares.

 Another ‘wow, how good is the location!’ moment to be had here.
 One step further off the café deck and you’d be rolling down the sand dune on to the beach.
 Overlooking a boat ramp, a secluded private nook of a beach and big waves way out the back you couldn’t ask for a better view to eat your eggs and sip your soy long mac half topped up.
 Although a 40minute drive from our caravan park, it’s a great excuse to start your adventure for the day down in Margaret River.
 Keep driving south and check out the giant trees at Borranup Forrest, visit the Margaret River Farmers Markets on a Saturday or sit at Margaret River Surfers Point and watch some of the best surfers around.